Vanessa Hudgens Stuns At ‘Dog Days’ Premiere

 — ET Canada (@ETCanada) August 6, 2018

 Hudgens plays the role of Tara, a coffee shop barista who has high hopes of leaving her place of employment behind to pursue her dreams.
 Her dog may just help her with that.
 Personally, she has a rescue dog that has captured her heart.
-She told ET all about their relationship.
+She told Entertainment Tonight all about their relationship.

 “My dog and I, I feel like have a really special relationship, ’cause when I first met her she wouldn’t even let me touch her, she was a rescue, she was abused.
 She was terrified of everything, and everyone and through loving her, she’s opened up and showed me her personality, and has gotten so comfortable and is now this little cuddle muffin.
 I can’t imagine my life without her.”